 Although there are pharmacological treatments for various symptoms of PWS, such as replacement of human growth hormone in patients with PWS that are deficient in growth hormone, based on our discussions with physicians who treat patients with PWS, there are currently no effective pharmacological treatments for obesity and hyperphagia in PWS.
 Furthermore, bariatric surgery is contraindicated in patients with PWS due to poor outcomes related to an increased risk of rupture of the reduced stomach in the setting of sleeve gastrectomy or gastric bypass procedures, or rupture of the restricted esophagus in the setting of gastric banding procedures with the consequence of life-threatening gastric perforation.
 Apart from restricted access to food and constant supervision to prevent both life-threatening overeating and morbid obesity, there is currently no treatment for obesity and hyperphagia in patients with PWS.
-In January 2014, we completed a Phase 2a clinical trial evaluating beloranib's ability to reduce body weight and to improve hyperphagia in patients with PWS treated with beloranib.
+In January 2014, we completed a Phase 2a clinical trial evaluating beloranib's ability to reduce body weight and to improve hyperphagia in patients with PWS.
+In this clinical trial, we observed reductions in body weight, body mass, body fat content and hyperphagia-related behaviors in patients with PWS treated with beloranib.
 Based on the results of this Phase 2a trial, we initiated our Phase 3 clinical program, which is planned to consist of two Phase 3 clinical trials, of beloranib in patients with PWS, with the first Phase 3 trial in the United States having started in September 2014.
-We expect to report six month data from this U.S. clinical trial in late 2015.
-We plan to initiate our second Phase 3 clinical trial of beloranib in patients with PWS in the European Union in the middle of 2015, with 12-month data anticipated in late 2016.
+We expect to report six month data from this U.S. clinical trial in late 2015, and plan to initiate our second Phase 3 clinical trial of beloranib in patients with PWS in the European Union in the middle of 2015.